Tag: jim thorpe

 • 1923 & 1931

-Hartford Senators in the Baseball Hall of Fame
+Hartford Senators in the National Baseball Hall of Fame

 The Hartford Senators remain Connecticut’s most enduring sports franchise of all-time.
 For more than three decades (1902-1934) the Senators were Hartford’s headliner club.
 The minor league team became an elite training ground for the Major Leagues.
 Baseball legends like Lou Gehrig, Jim Thorpe, Leo Durocher and Hank Greenberg honed their skills in Hartford.
 The following chronology recounts the Senators franchise during their later years (1916-1934).